Cathy Dennis

 Catherine Dennis is a British singer, songwriter and record producer.
 She was discovered as a teenager by music manager Simon Fuller, which led to her featuring on the hit dance single "C'mon and Get My Love" with D Mob in 1989.

 In the early 1990s, Dennis saw international solo success with her debut album Move to This (1990), which included three US top-ten singles including "Just Another Dream" and "Touch Me (All Night Long)"; the latter peaked at number two and remains her signature song.
 It was followed by the albums Into the Skyline (1992) and Am I the Kinda Girl?
 (1996), her final release, which included a cover of the Kinks' "Waterloo Sunset" that reached number 11 in the UK.

-Dennis pivoted to songwriting in the 2000s and became renowned for her work, scoring eight UK number ones, winning six Ivor Novello Awards and two Grammys.
+Dennis pivoted to songwriting in the 2000s and became renowned for her work, scoring eight UK number ones and seven Billboard top ten singles.
+She has also gained three Grammy nominations (two wins), and been awarded six Ivor Novello Awards.
 Her co-credits include the multi-platinum singles "Can't Get You Out of My Head" by Kylie Minogue, "Toxic" by Britney Spears, and "I Kissed a Girl" by Katy Perry.
-In 2004, Dennis was listed 66th in the Q list of the 100 most influential people in music.
 In 2006, she won the UK music industry's Woman of the Year Award.

-Early life

-Educated at Taverham High School, as a teenager she was spotted recording Stevie Wonder-influenced demos at The Kitchen in Norwich with her father (himself an experienced musician and local restaurateur) on piano.
-At the time she was working for Norwich Union.
-In 1986, Simon Fuller signed Dennis when she was 17 to his company 19 Management and his label Polydor, and this began a career-long association that has seen Dennis provide songs for many Fuller-related artists and projects.